RiskoZoSlovenska/lua-metatable-creators/README.md

 |base|`table` or `nil`|An optional table structure template  that this `Creator` will use for creating new objects|
 |useProxy|`boolean`|Whether this creator operates using proxies.
 See [Proxied Tables](#proxied-tables).

+***Note:** The identities of the tables in the `meta` and `base` properties are undefined - that is, they may be the same tables that were passed to constructors and/or they may be shared across multiple Creators.
+Thus, 1) don't modify tables after you've passed them to constructors and 2) don't modify the properties of existing Creators.
+The former limitation will likely be lifted sometime in the future.*

 ### Methods

 ---